easingslider/easing-slider/readme.txt

 7. A preview of a slider.
 This is how is should appear on your WordPress site (may differ based on your settings).

 == Changelog ==

+= 2.2.1.1 =
+* Fixed “Maximum call stack exceeded” bug encountered when displaying multiple sliders on a single page.

 = 2.2.1 =
 * Added support for background images (found inside "Advanced Options" in "Dimensions" settings box).